Midwest Town Names - American Towns from Ohio to the Dakotas

 Using the Generator

-For industrial-era Midwest settings — the labor union period, the Great Migration's destination cities (Chicago received the largest number of Black Southern migrants), the WWII industrial mobilization, the postwar prosperity — naming should reflect the specific industrial geography of each city.
-For farm town Midwest settings — the literary tradition of Midwestern realism, the rural community novel, the small-town social world — names should feel like the deliberate ordinariness that Sinclair Lewis was satirizing and Garrison Keillor was celebrating in the same town.
-For contemporary Rust Belt settings — the deindustrialization, the opioid crisis, the cities trying to reinvent themselves — naming reflects towns and cities that were once nationally significant and are now navigating what comes next.
+For industrial-era Midwest settings - the labor union period, the Great Migration's destination cities, the WWII mobilization, the postwar boom - naming should reflect the specific industrial geography of each city.
+Chicago received more Black Southern migrants than any other Northern destination, and that fact shapes everything from neighborhood names to the sound of the city's surnames.
+For farm town Midwest settings, the literary tradition runs from Sinclair Lewis's *Main Street* to Sherwood Anderson's *Winesburg, Ohio*: the rural community novel, the small-town social world, the deliberate ordinariness that Lewis was satirizing and Garrison Keillor was celebrating in what amounts to the same town.
+Names should carry that quality.
+For contemporary Rust Belt settings, naming reflects cities that were once nationally significant and are now navigating what comes next.
+Youngstown, Gary, Flint: the deindustrialization and the opioid crisis are not backdrop, they are character, and the names should feel like they belong to people who stayed.